 Please contact us at email@example.com if you can help us make a difference in a child’s life.
 Thank you.

-This event is a response to COP26, the United Nations Climate Change Summit held in November 2021 and has been rescheduled to take place in 2022
+An event held in response to COP26, the United Nations Climate Change Summit .

 We offer students, guests and visitors to our beach venue the opportunity to stay with us and enjoy the beauty of the iconic Lake Victoria.
 Watching the spectacular sunrise and sunsets over the lake are moments to cherish!